 The programme of the Hamburg Dance Triennial combines international guest performances with new productions and experimental formats.
 Renowned dance companies and choreographers meet emerging voices of the contemporary dance scene.

-Alongside stage performances, the festival includes artist talks, workshops, discussions and participatory projects.
-Some events take place outside traditional theatre venues – in urban spaces and cultural locations throughout the city.
-This makes dance visible and accessible in everyday life across Hamburg.
+In addition to stage performances, the programme also includes artist talks, workshops, discussion forums and participatory projects.
+Some events are deliberately held outside traditional theatres – for example, in urban spaces or at special cultural venues across the city.
+In this way, dance becomes an immediate experience for visitors and part of public life in Hamburg.

 A network of Hamburg’s dance scene